pletzer/nemoflux/README.md

 # nemoflux

-This repository contains scripts that show how to compute the lateral water flow across arbitrary longitude-latitudei lines.
-The data are assumed to be stored in
+This repository contains scripts that show how to compute the lateral water flow across arbitrary transects.
+The data are assumed to be stored in the NetCDF format.
-NetCDF format.
 The variable names have been hardwired to match those of ocean NEMO simulations.

 ## Prerequisites